biotope/biotope-boilerplate/README.md

 ### JavaScript / TypeScript

-#### Plain jQuery Plugins

-If you want to write your plugins with plain jQuery you can use the jQuery Plugin boilerplate.

-The corresponding pattern file can be found in [/patterns/jquery.boilerplate.js](https://github.com/biotope/biotope-boilerplate/blob/develop/patterns/jquery.boilerplate.js).

-#### jQuery TypeScript Plugins - Recommended

-The standalone jQuery TypeScript Plugin is a TypeScript port of the legacy jQuery Plugin boilerplate.

-The corresponding pattern file can be found in [/patterns/jquery.typescript.boilerplate.ts](https://github.com/biotope/biotope-boilerplate/blob/develop/patterns/jquery.typescript.boilerplate.ts).

-It includes the same features as the legacy boilerplate but nicely enriched by lots of TypeScript features like type checking and code completion.
-We also use the possibility to compile to ES5 or ES6.
+We also provide the possibility to compile to ES5 or ES6.
 Depending on the projects browser matrix.

 ### CSS / SASS